mobadran/lacommerce/README.md

 ## 💭 Reflection

 Building LaCommerce was an exercise in applying the full Laravel MVC stack without relying on pre-built scaffolding like Breeze or Jetstream.
-Doing authentication from scratch — manually hashing passwords, using `Auth::attempt()`, and protecting routes with custom middleware — reinforced how these systems work under the hood rather than treating them as a black box.
+Doing authentication from scratch — manually hashing passwords and protecting routes with custom middleware — reinforced how these systems work under the hood rather than treating them as a black box.

 The session-based cart was a deliberate choice over a database-backed cart to keep the system lightweight for guest shoppers.
 The trade-off is that cart contents don't persist across devices or sessions, which is an acceptable limitation for this scope.

-Using `DB::transaction()` in the checkout flow was an important design decision.
-Without it, a server error mid-way through saving order items could leave an `Order` record with no items — a subtle but serious data integrity bug.
-Wrapping it in a transaction ensures atomicity.

 The admin panel grew organically feature by feature — products, then orders, then user/role management — which mirrors how real admin tools often evolve.
 One area that would benefit from further development is **input sanitisation and security hardening**: currently there is no CSRF-beyond-form protection, no rate limiting on the auth routes, and no email verification step for new accounts — all standard additions for a production system.